 MVLs involve a formal process of closing down a company which is solvent (i.e. able to settle its liabilities entirely within 12 months).
 This can be for a variety of reasons; for instance, directors/shareholders looking to retire or leave the country, realising the assets of a company in a tax-efficient manner, responding to changes in the IR35 rules, or changing the nature of the business.

 An MVL is initiated by 75% or more of the company’s shareholders passing a winding-up resolution and appointing a liquidator.
 Once appointed, the duties of a liquidator are much the same as for insolvent liquidations.
 There are, however, two significant differences:

 2) That once all creditors have been paid, remaining funds can then be distributed to shareholders of the company.

-If your company has funds over £25,000, it is essential that this is managed and distributed correctly by an insolvency practitioner (who can also apply their experience to keeping this cost/tax-effective, as well as winding down the affairs of the company in an orderly manner).
+If your company has funds over £25,000, it must be managed and distributed correctly by an insolvency practitioner.
+They can also aid in keeping this cost/tax-effective, as well as winding down the affairs of the company in an orderly manner.

 In an MVL, shareholders can expect to be paid in full (after the initial distribution to creditors).

 As with insolvent liquidations, we advise directors to be cautious of firms offering MVLs at a cost which seems too good to be true, particularly if the company possesses significant funds.
 The main cost of an MVL is the liquidator’s fee, which is based upon the size and nature of the MVL.
 There are also small, additional costs known as disbursements which cover necessary expenses such as posting legal notices.